Have you ever struggled to finish writing a series of articles, stories, or even a book?

 I’m no exception.

 I stuffed dozens of short stories in the back of my drawer and gave up on publishing them.

 And I let second and third drafts of a book rot in my computer.

 Giving up on a writing project is a mistake, and it’s one new writers must avoid.

 If you want to become a writer, finishing what you started is one of the best habits you can cultivate.

-What You Get When You Finish Writing What You Started
+- What to Do When You Finish Your Writing Project

 Get to the end of your writing project, and you’ll get: